Singin' in the Lane: Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C+, stating "Apart from not having a clear purpose, there are pleasures to be found in 'Singin’ In The Lane'.
 The episode looks especially bright and crisp, and the different locations and the uniforms give the visuals an eye-catching vitality.
 Azaria really is quite affecting as Moe, even though lines like ‘I just gotta go back to the worst thing in the world—bein’ me’ rely more on performance and character history for their effect, rather than the meager motivation they’re given in the episode.
 And credit where it’s due, as rehashes go, 'Singin In The Lane' isn’t the stone bummer last season’s long-delayed return to Kamp Krusty was.
 Instead, this revival is simply too inconsequential to make much of an impression at all, which is its own kind of disappointing".

+Tony Sokol of Den of Geek gave the episode 3 out of 5 stars.
+He stated that most of the laughs came in the first half of the episode but seemed to run of out ideas in the second half.

 "Singin' in the Lane" scored a 1.1 rating with a 4 share and was watched by 2.67 million people, making it Fox's highest rated show of the night.